ProgrammingAStorm/Flutter-Portfolio/README.md

 I also wanted to try out Flutter as I am considering it for future plans.
 It was also a good excuse to try my had and object-oriented design frameworks since those skills are in high demand.
 Needless to say, Flutter is very well designed and the way it implements object-oriented typing with the tooling to guide you is unparalled.
 The developer's experience is clearly put first and formost, and it is obvious to me that Flutter is a labor of love.

-That being said, please enjoy the website that labored for with love.
+That being said, please enjoy my labor of love.

 ## Deployment
 https://programmingastorm.xyz/#/